kiko-g/internet-of-everything/README.md

 ```bash
 docker-compose up -d
 ```
+It is possible to visualize what is happening under localhost:FRONTEND_PORT (default: localhost:3000)

 # Modules
-## Emulator
+## Emulator and Simulator, the Digital Twin
-The goal of this vertical is to emulate a factory, combining the information obtained from the machines in the factory floor and displaying it in real time in a organized dashboard.

-## Simulator

-TODO: adicionar descrição
+A virtual representation of the factory that spans its lifecycle and is updated from real-time data.
+It also simulates how the factory should work if perfect conditions were met.

 ## Fault Analysis
 It's necessary to analyse every machine output, to guarantee that no error occured or is going to occur in a near future.
+It also ensures the self healing of the machines.

 ## Chaos Engineering
-Sending
+Sending non standardized messages to test if the project is resilient to the errors.

 # Architeture Overview
 TODO